RyanNielson/awesome-unity/README.md

 ## Camera

 * [UFPS (Paid)](https://www.assetstore.unity3d.com/en/#!/content/2943) - Provides camera, controllers, and other effects for use in FPS games.
+* [Dynamic Multi Target Camera for Unity](https://github.com/lopespm/unity-camera-multi-target) - Concise Unity library which dynamically keeps a set of objects (e.g. players and important objects) in view.

 ## Character Controllers